 Directory of EMF Resources

 The Collaborative has a Working Group on Electromagnetic Fields (EMF) of more than 250 health professionals, scientists, and concerned individuals.
-This group has a listserv for the purpose of sharing new research and policy ideas and discussion and you can sign up to receive updates.
+This group has a listserve for the purpose of sharing new research and policy ideas and discussion and you can sign up to receive updates.
 Additionally the CHE-EMF Working Group hosts teleconferences featuring leading researchers speaking to topics related to EMF science and health impacts.
-You can listen to these recorded conferences at the website.
-Highly recommended to stay updated on the science.
+You can listen to their recorded conferences in electromagnetic radiation.
+We highly recommend that you join the EMF listserve to stay updated on the science.

 Dr. Hardell is the internationally respected scientist on cell phone radiation and cancer.
 He worked on Agent Orange in the 80s calling it out to be a cancer risk.
 He and Michael Carlberg have worked on the issue of wireless exposure and cancer risk for the last decade extensively publishing in the field.

 Dariusz Leszczynski PhD was an invited expert to the WHO IARC’s EMF working group in 2011.
 His research group studied regulation of cellular stress response and used high-throughput screening methods of transcriptomics and proteomics to identify genes and proteins affected by mobile phone radiation.
 His blog contains links to his lectures and powerpoint presentations.